-If storing for a long period of time, use a silica gel pack to prevent rusting.
+If storing for a potentially long period of time, use a silica gel pack to prevent rusting.

-When storing electronic calipers for an extended period of time, make sure to remove the battery.
+When storing electronic calipers for an extended period of time, make sure to also remove the battery.

 Calipers should NEVER be stored near anything magnetic (such as a magnetic work table) to avoid being magnetized.

 Want To Learn More about calipers?

 Download our free, valuable guide on the proper selection and usage of digital, dial, and Vernier calipers.
 Learn the advantages and disadvantages of each caliper, and which caliper best meets your needs and suits your application.
 Find more information on: